 We are a small worshhipping community, but very friendly and very well supported by our villagers.
+We have a BCP Morning Prayer at 9.30am on the first Sunday of the month, and a Family Communion service at 9.30am on the third Sunday of the month.
 We hold a monthly Coffee Morning at Sapiston Village Hall that is extremely well attended and greatly appreciated.
 Our lovely church is set in the middle of the village, just off the A1088 Ixworth to Thetford road, and next to the village Primary School.
-Some of us are School Governors and we are very proud of our school and its Head Lauren Moore who will be ordained Priest in the summer.
+Some of us are School Governors and we are very proud of our school and its Head Lauren Moore who is an ordained priest in the South Hartismere Benefice.

 Mentioned in the Domesday search of 1086 it has been the focal point of spiritual life in the village for all the years since.
 Mostly medieval, it is a building of mixed periods and architectural styles - the result of care over the centuries.
 The 15th century south porch with its flushwork (panelling in stone and knapped flints), and its east and west windows, protects the Norman entrance from the English weather.
 The core of the nave incorporates Norman masonry too, although many changes have taken place in its lifetime.
 Until 1863 the church was thatched with reeds, then soon after it was tiled.
 Re-tiled in 1910, it was then 106 years later re-tiled again in 2016.